Tri-Rail: Accidents and incidents

-On January 4, 2016, a passenger train collided with a garbage truck which had broken down on a grade crossing at Lake Worth station and was derailed.
+On January 4, 2016, a passenger train collided with a garbage truck which had broken down on a grade crossing at Lake Worth Beach station and derailed.
 Twenty-two people were injured.
 This marked the first derailment in almost 27 years of operation.

 On January 28, 2016, Tri-Rail suffered their second derailment in Pompano Beach, after a train hit debris on the tracks between the Cypress Creek and Pompano Beach stations.
 This section of track is also where Tri-Rail is allowed to go its fastest speed, 79 MPH.
 One injury was reported and GP49H-3 locomotive #813 and a Bombardier BiLevel Coach directly behind it came off the rail.

 On October 25, 2019, a northbound Tri-Rail train led by Bombardier cabcar #509 hit a semitruck in Oakland Park.
 Several people were injured, and cabcar 509 was sidelined after the incident.

-On August 19, 2020 at Deerfield Beach, GP49H-3 locomotive 816 was caught on fire and its passengers from the train were safely evacuated.
+On August 19, 2020 at Deerfield Beach, GP49H-3 locomotive 816 caught on fire and its passengers from the train were safely evacuated.
 No injuries were reported.

 On August 27, 2022, a northbound Tri-Rail train hit a vehicle left on the tracks in Fort Lauderdale.
 6 people were taken to the hospital with minor injuries.
-The train was partially derailed as a result of the impact.
+The train partially derailed as a result of the impact.